San Francisco–Oakland Bay Bridge: Yerba Buena Tunnel

+The Yerba Buena Tunnel opened, along with the rest of the Bay Bridge, on November 12, 1936.
+As of 2019, the tunnel lacks an official name.

 Opening day

 The bridge opened on November 12, 1936, at 12:30 p.m.
-In attendance were the former US president Herbert Hoover, Senator William G. McAdoo, and the Governor of California, Frank Merriam.
+In attendance was former U.S. president Herbert Hoover, Senator William G. McAdoo, and the Governor of California, Frank Merriam.
 Governor Merriam opened the bridge by cutting gold chains across it with an acetylene cutting torch.
 The San Francisco Chronicle report of November 13, 1936, read: